coccoinomane/song/README.md

 ## QUICKLY OUTPUT THE MATTER BISPECTRUM

-The arguments `ini/matter.ini` and `pre/matter.pre` will compute the dark matter bispectrum delta_cdm(k1,k2,k3,tau) with a sparse sampling: about 25 points in each k direction and about 40 points in the time direction; the computation should take less than a minute on a single processor.
+Running SONG with `ini/matter.ini` and `pre/matter.pre` will compute the dark matter bispectrum delta_cdm(k1,k2,k3,tau) with a sparse sampling consisting of about 25 points in each k direction (from k=10^-5 to k=0.1/Mpc) and about 40 points in the time direction (from tau=280Mpc to today); the computation should take less than a minute on a single processor.

 The following instructions explains how to extract 1D and 2D slices of the bispectrum; **please note that the instructions apply not only for the bispectrum but for any computed source**, including the CMB & baryon sources.